EWSoftware/SHFB/ReadMe.txt

         - HTML Help Workshop (Used for building Help 1 CHM files)
         - HTML Help 2 Compiler from the Visual Studio 2005 or 2008 SDK (Used for building Help 2 HxS files)

-In order to build the source code, you will need the following tools:
+In order to build the source code you will need the following tools:

     Required:
         - Visual Studio 2010 SP1 (Used to build the C# projects for the tools)
+        - NuGet Package Manager Extension (Required to download the NuGet packages used by the main projects)

     Optional:
         - Visual Studio 2010 SDK SP1 (Required for VSPackage development)